Boitumelo96/Product-Landing-Page/README.md

-This is my practice of the html amd css
+This is my practice of the html and css